 If the user has configured the VLAN attribute of the RADIUS server (for example, VID 3) and the 802.1X, or MAC-based Access Control authentication is successful, the port will be added to VLAN 3.
 However, if the user does not configure the VLAN attribute and authenticates successfully, the port will be kept in its original VLAN.
 If the VLAN attribute configured on the RADIUS server does not exist, the port will not be assigned to the requested VLAN.

 To assign ACL by RADIUS Server, the proper parameters should be configured on the RADIUS Server.
 The table below shows the parameters for an ACL.
-The RADIUS ACL assignment is only used in MAC-based Access Control.

 The parameters of the Vendor-Specific Attribute are: